at Manning’s Texas on Wheels!

 Community proudly offers individual health insurance in the new Health Insurance Marketplace.
 With a range of plan options to fit any budget, and a network of doctors you can trust, like Kelsey-Seybold Clinic and Memorial Hermann, Community makes it easy to get the care you need and deserve.

-Thank you for calling Community Health Choice.
-During the Health Insurance Marketplace’s open enrollment, October 31st until March 5, our Member Services Department will be extending their hours.
-We’ll be answering phone calls from seven a.m. to seven p.m. to make sure that you can get the help you need, when you need it.
+During the Health Insurance Marketplace’s open enrollment, October 31 through March 31, our Member Services Department will be extending their hours.
+We’ll be answering phone calls from 7:00 a.m. – 7:00 p.m. to make sure that you can get the help you need, when you need it.